Mid0aria/owofarmbot_stable/README.md

         },

         "captcha": {
-            autosolvecaptcha": true, // (set to true if you want hcaptcha to solve) true or false (boolean) "alerttype": {
+            "autosolve": true, // (set to true if you want hcaptcha to solve) true or false (boolean) "autosolve_thread": 1, // you choose how many threads the hcaptcha solver will run with (higher threads = faster captcha solver, you may need a powerful cpu for higher threads) (integer)
+            "alerttype": {
                 "notification": true, / true or false (boolean) "prompt": true / true or false (boolean)